What is Delivery Versus Payment?

 if (settlement.isAutoSettled && isSettlementApproved(settlementId)) {

-// Failed auto-execution will not revert the entire transaction, just that settlement's execution (and
+// Failed auto-execution will not revert the entire transaction, only that settlement's execution will fail.

 // Success